jonnonz1/nz-statute-book/acts/public/1990/transport-accident-investigation-commission-act-1990.md

 ### 2 Interpretation
 In this Part, unless the context otherwise requires,—
   - **accident** ,—
-    (a) in relation to aviation, has the same meaning as in section 2 of the Civil Aviation Act 1990; and (b) in relation to rail transport, has the same meaning as in section 4(1) of the Railways Act 2005; and (c) in relation to maritime transport, has the same meaning as in section 2(1) of the Maritime Transport Act 1994
+    (a) in relation to aviation, has the same meaning as in section 6 of the Civil Aviation Act 2023; and (b) in relation to rail transport, has the same meaning as in section 4(1) of the Railways Act 2005; and (c) in relation to maritime transport, has the same meaning as in section 2(1) of the Maritime Transport Act 1994
-  - **aeronautical product** has the same meaning as in section 2 of the Civil Aviation Act 1990
+  - **aeronautical product** has the same meaning as in section 5 of the Civil Aviation Act 2023
-  - **Civil Aviation Authority** means the Civil Aviation Authority of New Zealand established by section 72A of the Civil Aviation Act 1990
+  - **Civil Aviation Authority** means the Civil Aviation Authority of New Zealand continued by section 20 of the Civil Aviation Act 2023
   - **Commission** means the Transport Accident Investigation Commission established under this Act
   - **Convention** —
     (a) means the Convention on International Civil Aviation signed on behalf of the Government of New Zealand in Chicago on 7 December 1944; and